Climate Model Simulations

 The course introduces knowledge about climate models and how are they used to understand the climate change due to human activity and natural variation.

 The students will learn the climate forcings under different climatic conditions, from past, present and future, as well as climate response to these forcings.
 The course includes practical exercise on spatial and temporal analysis of output from climate model simulations.

 The course is part (elective course) of the Master's Programme in Polar Landscapes and Quaternary Climate but can also be read as a separate course.

-Instruction consists of lectures, seminars, exercises and project work.
+Instruction consists of lectures, seminars and exercises.

 For details see syllabus.

 As a student you must be conscientious about clearly accounting for the material used in the texts that are submitted for examination.
 To use another person’s expressions or ideas without stating the source is plagiarism.
 To translate and/or change some words in someone else’s text and present it as your own is also a form of plagiarism.
 Plagiarism is considered cheating and if discovered in an exam or paper, the exam or paper will be failed immediately and disciplinary measures may be taken.